statmike/exactTables/README.md

 A list of features in development
 * provide examples on single machines and clusters
 * make missing values an option, currently this code uses the first category as missing by default.
 That means the first category is "0" and does not impact the mean calculation.
+* display summary of likely distributions
+* re-evalute a list of matches for additional ratings and new target
 * more efficient algorithm for choosing combination ranges.
 Currently, every possible combination gets evaluated.
 For a given target, there are combination ranges that can be avoided altogether.
 * provide different target types besides mean
 * expand to 2-way tables
 * package the project
+* expand to n-way tables